 With three young children, you become accustomed to a minimum threshold of background noise.
-You accept that it will always be there and become quite adept at tuning it out.
+You accept that it will always be there and learn to tune it out.
 Fortunately, so do the children.
-Just wait to be amazed at how quickly baby number three will fall asleep despite all the shouts, laughs and musical toys of your toddler and preschooler.
+Just wait to be amazed at how quickly baby number three will fall asleep despite all the shouts, laughs and musical toys of your older kids.

 It’s an Instant Party

 With families of five, the party never ends.
 Scheduling play dates is no longer necessary because every single day is a play date.
 Right at home.
 Bring three kids to a park or an event, and suddenly it’s a bash.
 All the neighborhood kids come calling to play with one, two or all three of your children.

 With three, you will never want for love.
 Eager arms are always outstretched and waiting to hug you, and you will constantly find children snuggling into your side.
 Someone always wants to play with you, giggle with you or simply be held by you.
 It’s as heartwarming as it sounds and does wonders for the ego.

 I remember looking at all the stuff we bought for our first child and commenting to my husband that we would need to have another one simply to yield a return on our investment.
 With three kids, you ensure that everything you purchase is fully utilized.
 Clothes, strollers, toys and gear have all been passed down, eliminating the need to purchase much of anything at all for baby number three.

 With your first, you are the model for everything they learn to do.
 You teach and instruct as they hit each milestone.
 But once you have two and three children, older siblings step in to help teach their younger brothers and sisters.
 Potty training a third?
 Leave it to the older siblings!
 Teaching life’s lessons usually gets easier with the third child.